prithvi-sharma/ShubhMuhurat/README.md

 <img src="/assets/shubhmuhurat_readme.JPG" width="100%">

-Find your auspicious moments, care free ❤️
+Discover your auspicious moments, care free ❤️

 ShubhMuhurat is a simple, privacy-first webpage that helps you quickly find auspicious times using the ancient Vedic Choghadiya system.